ilnp/ilnp-public-1/README.md

 My thanks to you for your interest in [ILNP](https://ilnp.cs.st-andrews.ac.uk/)!

-_Saleem Bhatti, ILNP Project Lead_
+_Saleem Bhatti, ILNP Project Lead_, ilnp-admin at st-andrews.ac.uk